NAPCORE/its-data-dictionary/drafts/README.md

 **Workflow including statuses is in detail described in** [WORKFLOW](WORKFLOW.md).

-Previews are auto-generated in each commit by `generate_preview.py` in the [PREVIEW](./preview/README.md) folder
+Previews are manually generated after the commit by `generate_preview.py` in the [PREVIEW](./preview/README.md) folder

-Releases are auto-generated when committing a version tag by `generate_releease.py`. in the [RELEASE](../release/README.md)
+Releases are manually generated after committing a version tag by `generate_releease.py`. in the [RELEASE](../release/README.md)

 ## 🧠 Examples